maemreyo/teaching/ielts/collocations/collins/7__people-and-places/21-4__community-and-social-cohesion.md

         Part 2 is 'The Types of Community': Describe the characteristics of strong communities, whether they are close-knit or vibrant and diverse.
 Discuss how community members contribute to a shared local identity and a sense of place."

-    "Then, create a compact review screen.
+    "Then, create a review screen.
 Arrange the 8 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

     "End with a personal reflection: 'What is one thing that gives your own neighborhood a unique local identity?
 Share it in the comments!'"